-The Ministry of Labour is the main body responsible for the regulation of employment in the UAE.
-The Ministry of Labour's role includes approving employment contracts and issuing work permits and is also responsible for the health and safety of employees by undertaking workplace inspections.
-Any employment-related disputes must be heard by the Labour Disputes Committee at the Ministry of Labour before being taken to the courts.
+The Ministry of Human Resources and Emiratisation (formerly known as the Ministry of Labour) is the main body responsible for the regulation of employment in the UAE.
+The Ministry of Human Resources and Emiratisation's role includes approving employment contracts and issuing work permits and it is also responsible for the health and safety of employees by undertaking workplace inspections.
+Any employment-related disputes must be heard by the Labour Disputes Committee at the Ministry of Human Resources and Emiratisation before being taken to the courts.
 The Labour Disputes Committee does not issue judgments or binding decisions; rather, it offers settlement for acceptance by the parties in dispute.